List of Black Clover characters: Leopold Vermillion

 Leopold Vermillion (レオポルド・ヴァーミリオン, Reoporudo Vāmirion) is the youngest sibling of the Vermillion family and a member of the Crimson Lion Kings, wielding Fire Magic.
 Though initially overshadowed by his older siblings, he strives to develop his own strength.
 He forms a friendly rivalry with Asta and trains in the Heart Kingdom to master Ultimate Flame Magic.
 Leopold demonstrates significant growth during major conflicts, including the Spade Kingdom campaign.
 In the final battle against Lucius, he helps protect his cousin Mimosa from an angel and is among those who loudly cheer for Asta to rejoin the fight.
+As Lucius launches a gargantuan magic spell upon the Clover Kingdom, Fuegoleon and Mereoleona try to stop the spell using their Spirit Dive and Excelicitus Leonum forms, respectively, but it is not enough, so they both shout for Leopold, to join them and help out, which make him elated to finally fight side by side with his siblings as an equal.

 Mereoleona Vermillion

 Mereoleona Vermillion (メレオレオナ・ヴァーミリオン, Mereoreona Vāmirion) is the formidable elder sister of Fuegoleon and Leopold, wielding mastery over Fire Magic and natural mana.
 Nicknamed the "Uncrowned, Undefeated Lioness", she judges individuals solely by their strength.
 As the Royal Knights commander, she mentors Asta.
 During critical battles, she overwhelms multiple elves, defeats Vetto, and confronts Morris during Lucius's invasion.
-When the Paladins are revived into more monstrous forms, she takes over the battle against Acier Silva so Noelle and her siblings can escape, maintaining her status as one of the kingdom's most powerful and undefeated warriors.
+When the Paladins are revived into more monstrous forms, she takes over the battle against Acier Silva so Noelle and her siblings can escape, maintaining her status as one of the Kingdom's most powerful and undefeated warriors.